TheNewEconomy/TNE-Bukkit/Upcoming.md

     - API documentation
   - SQL Improvements
     - Ability to allow caching for SQL-based formats

+- Alpha 5.2 "Redirection"
+  - Shop sign support
+  - Separation of Banks into an Item Bank, and Money Vault
+  - PHP class for converting TNE data to PHP class objects
+  - Rewrite inventory system to be more efficient.

 - Alpha 6.0 "Final Stages"
-  - Shop sign support
   - Rework shops to be more user-friendly.
 I want a shop system that isn't all command based such as the one we have now.
 More or less a more chest "friendly" version.
   - Lotteries
   - Player Trading(depending on whether it is a wanted feature)
-  - PHP class for converting TNE data to PHP class objects
-  - Separation of Banks into an Item Bank, and Money Vault

 - Alpha 6.1 "Stability"
   - Major stability improvements
   - Bug fixes galore